volodymyr-devops/scm-101-merge-conflict-lab/README.md

 # SCM 101: Introduction to Git (AE, DE, DO, CNE)
 ## Description
-This is an introductory curse that covers the fundamentals of Git.
-The curse is suitable for IT profesionals interested in leaning about Git to enhance their software development practices.
+This is an introductory course that covers the fundamentals of Git.
+The course is suitable for IT professionals interested in learning about Git to enhance their software development practices.

 ## Duration
 2 Days